 Change Line 7 on Page 106 as follows

-If more than one receiving antenna and/or more than one SENS segment are used, a common reference tap shall be used for the CIR reports of all antennas in each SENS segment.
-The common reference tap for each segment shall be earliest detected tap of antenna 0 for the segment
+For each segment, if more than one receiving antenna is used, a common reference tap shall be used for the CIR reports of all antennas .
+The common reference tap for each segment shall be earliest detected tap of antenna 0 for the segment.

 Comment Index #663 in 15-24-0010-16-04ab-cc-consolidated-comments